 Design: Cheap but Practical

 The Onn tracker is a white plastic rounded square, slightly larger than an AirTag.
-It feels hollow.
-The plastic is thin and light in a way that doesn’t inspire confidence.

-But the built-in keychain hole is genuinely useful.
+But the built-in keychain hole is useful.
 The AirTag requires a $13-30 holder to attach to anything, which effectively doubles its cost.
 The Onn saves you that expense.

 Tracking: Inconsistent at Best

-For context, my AirTag battery lasted 14 months before I replaced it.
 The Tile Mate 2024 uses a sealed battery rated for 3 years.

 Pros and Cons